gwijthoff/digitalmedia/_development.md

 ### March 28: habits 1

+Return to ideas in Jack Qiu's iSlave?
+Are both workers and users slaves?

 ### March 30: habits 2

 ### further reading: devices

+Finn Brunton and Helen Nissenbaum, *Obfuscation: A User’s Guide for Privacy and Protest*, (The MIT Press, 2016).

 Judy Wajcman, *Pressed for Time: The Acceleration of Life in Digital Capitalism,* Introduction; Working With Constant Connectivity; Time to Talk: Intimacy Through Technology (pp. 1-13, 87-110, 137-162)